THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 I also went for a snorkel, and made lots of new friends!
 I saw so many turtles, and I saw TWO MORE octopuses!
 This is amazing – in all our cruising, I’ve only seen 5 octopuses; one in the BVIs, one in the USVI, and now THREE here in New Caledonia!

-We went back with Kyle for one night (staging for getting down to Isle of Pines) and we were snorkeling.
+We went back with Kyle for one night (staging for getting down to the Isle of Pines) and we went snorkeling.
 He got to swim with some turtles so that was pretty cool.

-There’s two surprisingly well stocked grocery stores in walking distance, and even a bakery.
+There are two surprisingly well-stocked grocery stores in walking distance, and even a bakery.
 And, VERY EXCITING, I saw my first dugong.
 These marine mammals are the Indo Pacific version of the manatee.
 I spotted my dugong in the morning, and just barely caught sight of its tail as it dove down.
 No pictures to share, sorry!

 Kyle really wanted to do a tour to Nokanhui Atoll, and with it being one of the top 5 things to do in the Isle of Pines, New Caledonia, we readily agreed.
-We booked a trip through Nuuana Sarl, who arranged transport to Vao for us to meet the boat.
-We climbed onboard and took off!
+It is a great day tour from Île des Pins.

 Another top 5 thing to do in the Isle of Pines is the Natural Swimming Pools.
 We booked the transport through the Hotel Kou-Bugny in Kuto Bay, where we met the shuttle at 10:30 am.
 The drive to the pool took about 15 minutes, you pay $200 CFP per person, and then another 15 minutes to walk to the pool.
 We picked out a spot on the sand under a tree, geared up, and went for a snorkel.